bitrise-io/devcenter/docs/builds/build-numbering-and-app-versioning.md

 ![Set android version](/img/builds/set-android-version.png)

-For more information about Android versioning, please check out [the Android developer guide on the subject](https://developer.android.com/studio/publish/versioning).

 ### Setting the `CFBundleVersion` and `CFBundleShortVersionString` of an iOS app

+For an iOS app, the value of the `CFBundleVersion` key ("_Bundle version_" in Xcode) is the __build number__ of the app while the value of the `CFBundleShortVersionString` key ("_Bundle versions string_, short" in Xcode) is the __version number__ of the app.

+!!! info
+    For in-depth information about iOS versioning, including the functions of the `CFBundleVersion` and the `CFBundleShortVersionString` keys, please check out [this Apple technical note](https://developer.apple.com/library/archive/technotes/tn2420/_index.html); you can also look up the [summary of most important keys](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).

 1. Add the `Set Xcode Project Build Number` step to your Workflow.

-1. Set the file path to the `info.plist` file in the `Info.plist file path` input.
+1. Set the file path to the `Info.plist` file in the `Info.plist file path` input.

 1. Add a value in the `Build Number` input.
-This sets the `CFBundleVersion` to the specified value in the `info.plist` file.
+This sets the `CFBundleVersion` key to the specified value in the `Info.plist` file.
 The default value is the `$BITRISE_BUILD_NUMBER` environment value.

 1. Optionally, add a value in the `Version Number` input.
-This will set the `CFBundleShortVersionString` to the specified value in the `info.plist` file.
+This will set the `CFBundleShortVersionString` key to the specified value in the `Info.plist` file.
 This input is not required.

 ![Set iOS version](/img/builds/set-ios-version.png)